Classification of smooth embeddings of 4-manifolds in 7-space, I

 {\bf The Primitivity Theorem \Pri.} {\it Let $N$ be a closed connected smooth 4-manifold and $f:N\to\R^7$ an embedding such that $\pi_3(C_f)=0$ (and hence $H_1(N)=0$).
 Then for each embedding $g:S^4\to\R^7$ the embedding $f\#g$ is isotopic to $f$.}

 {\bf Acknowledgements.} These results are based on ideas of and discussions with Matthias Kreck.
 They were originally announced in [KS05] and presented at the 4th European Congress of Mathematicians, at the Conference 'Topology, Geometry and Combinatorics' (Stockholm, 2004), at the L. V. Keldysh Centennial Conference (Moscow, 2004) and at the International Congress on Differential Geometry (M\"unster, 2006).
-I would like to acknowledge D. Crowley, P. Lambrechts, S. Melikhov and the anonymous referee for useful discussions.
+I would like to acknowledge D. Crowley, P. Lambrechts, S. Melikhov, D. Tonkonog and anonymous referees for useful discussions.

 \head 2.
 Preliminaries \endhead

 {\bf The Bo\'echat-Haefliger invariant.} \nopagebreak

 From now on, unless otherwise stated, we assume that